Power band: Electric motors

 Electric motors are unique in many ways, especially when it comes to the power band.
 The exact characteristics vary greatly with the type of electric motor.
 The maximum torque of a universal motor (vacuum cleaner, small machines, drills, starter motors) occurs at zero rotation rate (when stalled) and falls for higher RPM.
 For induction motors connected to a fixed frequency AC source (most common in large applications), the maximum torque is usually just below the synchronous RPM, sinks to zero for this RPM and becomes negative above it (induction generator); at low RPM the torque is usually slightly lower.
 Synchronous motors can be used only at the AC source synchronous velocity.
 In modern applications, synchronous and induction motors with electronic control of the frequency are used, e.g., brushless DC electric motors.
 In this case, unless external limitations are applied, the maximum torque is achieved at low RPM.

 For example, the AC motor found in the Tesla Roadster (2008) produces near constant maximum torque from 0 to about 6000 RPM, while maximum power occurs at about 10000 RPM, long after torque begins to drop off.
 The Roadster's redline is 14000 RPM.
 Other electric motors may in fact produce maximum torque throughout their entire operating range, although their maximum operating speed may be limited for improved reliability.

 Gas turbines

 Gas turbines operate at extremely high RPM by comparison, and exhibit narrow powerbands, and poor throttleability and throttle response.

+Redline

+The redline is the maximum engine speed at which an internal combustion engine or traction motor and its components are designed to operate without causing damage to the components themselves or other parts of the engine.
+The redline of an engine depends on various factors such as stroke, mass of the components, displacement, composition of components, and balance of components.

+Redlining is riding or driving an automotive vehicle above the redline.
+The actual term redline comes from the red bars that are displayed on tachometers in cars starting at the rpm that denotes the redline for the specific engine.
+Straying into this area usually does not mean instant engine failure, but may increase the chances of damaging the engine.